KennyHT/learn-kubernetes/labs/3-services.md

 ### TODO

+ - File a bug with Docker that the NodePort doesn't work with type LoadBalancer, unless you configure it with type NodePort at some stage.
  - Example with hitting the service from the Docker VM.
  - Example of hitting the service IP address.
  - Example of hitting the service hostname.
  - Example of using the NodePort so you can have services that forward to the same Pod ports.